Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Calibrate-Emulate-Sample with design

 \section{Calibrate-Emulate-Sample with design}

-One fundamental aspect of this work, is the ability to efficiently calculate the the posterior distribution (in particular the covariance), which is needed to calculate the utility function \eqref{eq:Dutil} at all designs.
-We present a methodology: calibrate-extract-emulate-sample, (CEES) which allows for the calculation of posterior covariance for all designs with just $\mmm[O]$(100) evaluations of our forward model.
+Key to the success of this work, is the ability to efficiently calculate the the posterior distribution (in particular the covariance), which is needed to calculate the utility function \eqref{eq:Dutil} at all designs.
+We present a methodology: calibrate-extract-emulate-sample, (CEES) which allows for the parallel sampling of the posterior distribution at all designs with a combined total of $\mmm[O]$(100) evaluations of our forward model.

 The methodology is based on the calibrate-emulate-sample (CES) algorithm, for full details of the individual stages see \cite{CleGarLanSchStu21,Dunbar21a}, here we present an overview and motivation.
 The core purpose of CES is to form a computationally cheap statistical emulator of $\mmm[G]_\infty$ from intelligently chosen samples of $\mmm[G]_T$; then one is able to solve the Bayesian inverse problem for the emulated $\mmm[G]_{\infty}$ with a sampling method.
 We achieve this by using Gaussian process emulators, trained on the samples of the (noisy and expensive) forward map.
-The Gaussian process mean function is naturally smoother than the data it is trained on \cite{KenOHa01a,book:NotSanWil18}, and is capable of representing the the noise of the forward model within the covariance function, leading to a smooth likelihood function that is quick to evaluate.
-The training points for the Gaussian Process are given by applying an optimization scheme, EKI (Ensemble Kalman Inversion), \cite{IglLawStu13,SchStu17} to the inverse problem in its finite-time averaged form \eqref{eq:globalIPfin}.
+The Gaussian process mean function is naturally smoother than the data it is trained on \cite{Kennedy01a,book:NotSanWil18}, and is capable of representing the the noise of the forward model within the covariance function, leading to a smooth likelihood function that is quick to evaluate.
+The training points for the Gaussian Process are given by applying an optimization scheme, EKI (Ensemble Kalman Inversion), \cite{CheOli12,IglLawStu13,SchStu17} to the inverse problem in its finite-time averaged form \eqref{eq:globalIPfin}.
 Theoretical work shows that noisy continuous-time versions of EKI exhibit an averaging effect that skips over fluctuations superimposed onto the ergodic averaged forward model \cite{duncan2021ensemble}, and similar effects are observed in practice for EKI, thus it is highly suited to optimization of parameters coming from a noisy, expensive model without derivatives available.
 Ensemble Kalman methods are scalable to very high dimensional problems \cite{Kalnay03a,Oliver08a} with use of localization and regularization.